 How are we helping?

-In 2022, the EU allocated €40 million in humanitarian assistance to Sudan.
-This funding will provide mainly emergency lifesaving basic services, protection, and health and nutrition assistance.
+In 2022, the EU allocated €78 million in humanitarian assistance to Sudan.
+This funding will provide mainly emergency lifesaving essential services, protection, and health and nutrition assistance.

 The EU also contributes to the nutritional treatment and care of children under 5, and pregnant or breastfeeding women across Sudan.

 EU humanitarian aid provides communities with health and nutritional care, food assistance, water and sanitation, shelter, protection, and education.

 In addition, the European Commission has been providing €100 million in humanitarian assistance to support the rollout of vaccination campaigns in countries in Africa with critical humanitarian needs and fragile health systems.

-The EU continues to promote the respect of international humanitarian law, for unhindered and safe access for humanitarian aid and the protection of civilians.
+The EU continues to promote the respect of international humanitarian law for unhindered and safe access for humanitarian aid and the protection of civilians.

-Last updated: 16/02/2022
+Last updated: 27/10/2022

 Facts & figures

-3 million people are internally displaced (OCHA)
+Over 3 million people are internally displaced (OCHA)

-Over 1.1 million refugees, including around 804,000from South Sudan (UNHCR)
+Over 1.1 million refugees, including around 814,000 from South Sudan (UNHCR)

-2.7 million acutely malnourished children and 1.89 million mothers (UNICEF)
+Over 3 million acutely malnourished children (UNICEF)

 EU humanitarian funding:

-€40 million in 2022
+€78 million in 2022